Velfi/ChicagoRustMeetup/this_month_in_rust/2018_october_23.md

   down some data on which crate authors have written the most popular crates.
 * [Calls between JavaScript and WebAssembly are finally fast 🎉] - Lin Clark talks about how upcoming changes in Firefox will drastically improve the speed of calling between JS and WASM.
+* [Continued progress porting Emacs to Rust] - Progress update on the [Remacs] project, which is an effort to port the core of Emacs to Rust.

 ## Talks and Videos